cerb/cerb.github.io/_guides/integrations/nest/nest.md

 ---
 title: Integrate with Nest
 excerpt: A step-by-step guide for integrating Cerb and Nest.
+summary: This page provides a comprehensive guide on integrating Cerb with Nest, enabling the use of Nest's API for automation through Cerb bots.
+It outlines the steps to create an OAuth application in the Nest Developer Console, including setting up necessary credentials like Client ID and Client Secret.
+The guide then details how to create a Nest service within Cerb, link a connected account to Nest, and utilize this connection in bot behaviors.
+This integration allows for executing HTTP requests and automating tasks using Nest's API directly from Cerb.
 permalink: /guides/integrations/nest/
 social_image_url: /assets/images/guides/nest/cerb-and-nest.png
 layout: integration